-Figure 2: Branch and Bound Lecture Example In the example, starred nodes are those where the LP solution happens to be integral.
-Pruning doesn't only happen when the node has an integral solution, but also when its LP solution (which is an upper bound) is lower than the best known solution so far.
+Figure 2: Branch and Bound Lecture Example In Figure 2 we see an example of the variables being assigned individually.
+For example, the left half of the graph represents solutions where $x_1 = 0$, and the right half represents $x_1 = 1$.
+The green nodes are integral solutions to consider, blue nodes are integral solutions worse than the best that has been previously found and thus are discarded, and yellow nodes are assignments where no solutions exist.
 In particular, after the algorithm has assigned 0 to x_1 and x_2 , the LP yields an integral solution with value 8; we can store it as the best feasible solution so far.
 Now, after assigning 0 to x_1 , 1 to x_2 , and 0 to x_3 , we get an LP solution with value 6.
 Since this is an upper bound on any integral assignment to the other variables, there is no point continuing down this branch, as the current incumbent with value 8 is superior.